Hostdon/pleroma/docs/configuration/cheatsheet.md

 ### Pleroma.Formatter

-Configuration for Pleroma's link formatter which parses mentions, hashtags, and URLs.
+Configuration for Akkoma's link formatter which parses mentions, hashtags, and URLs.

 * `class` - specify the class to be added to the generated link (default: `false`)
 * `rel` - specify the rel attribute (default: `ugc`)